linktotheart/next-js-portfolio/content/pages/about.md

     colors: colors-f
     backgroundSize: full
     text: >-
       ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+I’ve been born and raised in India, and that’s
       also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
+I’m currentl working at JourneyFront.
 When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
     media:
       type: ImageBlock
       url: /images/about.jpg